OgerG/Finding-Waldi/README.md

  https://www.caniry.com/what-kind-of-encryption-does-whatsapp-use/

- What about the newest code for AI in  PYTHON  called OPENAI like this guy below...
+ What about the  newest kind of code for AI in  PYTHON  called OPENAI like this guy below...

  https://github.com/openai/openai-cookbook/blob/main/solutions/web_crawl_Q%26A/web-qa.py